akashacms/akashacms-website/documents/news/2025/announce-0-9.html.md

 * Improved content indexing by using an in-memory database (SQLITE3)
 * Building independent tools using AkashaCMS components

 The in-memory database is meant to bring greater fluidity to how AkashaCMS components organize and use content documents.
-Originaly we used LokiJS, but abandoned it after it became clear that project was abandonware.
+Originally we used LokiJS, but abandoned it after it became clear that project was abandonware.
 SQLITE3 was chosen because it supports JSON data, and is a mature, well tested, database.

 SQLITE3 is used primarily to implement an in-memory cache of data for all files.
 As the StackedDirs package emits events concerning the files it discovers, the cache examines those files saving the data into the database.